Published 2021-03-14.

 Serving Assets

-The STATIC_URL
+The STATIC_URL setting

-defines the base URL for serving static assets associated with STATIC_ROOT
+defines the base URL for serving static assets associated with STATIC_ROOT.

 STATIC_URL = 'https://my_bucket.s3.amazonaws.com/'